judoapp/judo-ios/README.md

 # DEPRECATED
-This SDK is no longer mainted.
+This SDK is no longer maintained.
 It has been replaced with the Judo SwiftUI SDK: https://github.com/judoapp/judo-swiftui.

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)